ramgopireddy/ocp-gitops/README.md

 (Figure sourced from this ![site](https://redhat-scholars.github.io/argocd-tutorial/argocd-tutorial/04-syncwaves-hooks.html))

-## Create Application to demonstrate SyncWaves:
+## Create an Application to demonstrate SyncWaves:

 To create an application demonstrating Sync Waves, use the following:
 ```